RADT 400 Orientation to Radiologic Technology (2 units)

 RADT 442 Radiographic Pathology (1.5 units)

-Disease processes commonly encountered by the Radiographer are presented in this course.
-Students will study Radiographic CT and MRI images of skeletal, neurologic, gastro intestinal, respiratory, circulatory and reproductive systems.
-Required for R.T. students.
+Disease processes commonly encountered by the radiographer are presented in this course.
+Students will study radiographic computerized tomography (CT) and magnetic resonance imaging (MRI) scans of skeletal, neurologic, gastrointestinal, respiratory, circulatory and reproductive systems.

 RADT 448 Clinical Education IV (9.5 units)